 Things to Remember

-- Merge cell in excel can merge two cells into one cell, but it keeps data from the first cell only.
+- Merge cells in excel can merge two cells into one cell, but it keeps data from the first cell only.

 - Must use text formula while combining the date with & operator otherwise date will appear as a number.

 This has been a guide to Combine Cells in Excel.
-Here we discuss how to quickly Combine Cells in Excel using & Operator along with excel example and downloadable excel templates.
+Here we discuss how to quickly combine cells in excel using & operator along with other examples and a downloadable template.
 You may also look at these useful excel tools –